That means party supply shops and department stores will be pulling out all the stops as sales and doorbuster specials take center stage in October.

 Actually, it all begins in September when many discount chains and dollar stores kick-off the season with aisles of candy, decorations and costumes.

-But even if you start late, don't be too anxious to get your Halloween on -- the closer it gets to October 31st, the lower prices will fall at the major department stores.
+But even if you start late, fear not!
+The closer it gets to October 31st, the lower prices will fall.

 In fact, a little patience may sometimes result in a 50% discount or more on many items for which you would have paid full price at the beginning of the month, including Halloween napkins, plates, and tableclothes.